tawfekov/ZF2EntityAudit/README.md

 ZfcUser
 =======

 ZfcUser integration maps revisions to users if a user is logged in.
-Auditing of revisions without a valid user will still produce an audit record.
+Auditing of revisions without a valid user are mapped as anonymous.

 Inspired by SimpleThings